BenKite/stat-cast/README.md

 # stat-cast
-Analysis of StatCast data in R
+Analysis of StatCast data in R and Python